 Pros and Cons: Ask students to think of all the benefits of building a dam (such as water storage, hydroelectricity, flood mitigation, etc.).
 Create a list of these benefits on the board.
 Next, ask students to think of some negative effects of dam construction (such as impeding fish migration, damaging flora and fauna, etc.).
 Next to the list of benefits, create a list of these negative effects.
 Ask students: "What should engineers do when their designs have both positive and negative impacts on society?"
 Do students think this is a common dilemma for engineers?
 (Answer: All engineering projects have positive and negative effects.
 The main job of engineers is to develop plans to help address problems people have without creating new problems or making other problems worse.
 If Thirsty County has no money for schools and people are starving in the streets, spending money on a dam might not be the best engineering solution to the water issues Thirsty County faces.)

 Plan a field trip to a nearby dam to give students a real-world sense of these (often) gigantic engineering structures.
-If a field trip is not possible, show students a library video on dams or photographs of the Hoover Dam (see a link in the Additional Multimedia Support section).
+If a field trip is not possible, show students a library video on dams or photographs of the Hoover Dam, located on the border between the states of Arizona and Nevada; see a link in the Additional Multimedia Support section.

 Show students recent and historic photographs of the well-known Hoover Dam on the US Bureau of Reclamation's Lower Colorado River region website.
 The photograph gallery provides dam views, power plant, historic views and old post cards.
 See: http://www.usbr.gov/lc/hooverdam/gallery/picindex.html